influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/downsample.md

     database='RAW_DATABASE_NAME'
 )

-# Instantiate an InfluxDBClient3 client configured for your downsampled database
+# Instantiate an InfluxDBClient3 client configured for your downsampled database.
+# When writing, the org= argument is required by the client (but ignored by InfluxDB).
 influxdb_downsampled = InfluxDBClient3(
     host='cluster-id.influxdb.io',
     token='DATABASE_TOKEN',
-    database='DOWNSAMPLED_DATABASE_NAME'
+    database='DOWNSAMPLED_DATABASE_NAME',
+    org=''
 )
 ```
 {{% /code-placeholders %}}